stateofca/opencred/README.md

 ## Integrating with OpenCred

-OpenCred makes it easy to request a credential from a user and return key information to a connected application or "relying party."
+OpenCred makes it easy to request a credential from a user and return information to a connected application or "relying party."
 This can either be done with OpenID Connect or calling OpenCred's HTTP API for more precise control.